Estate Sales and Florida Probate

 Does an Estate Sale Include Real Property?

-Florida Probate Code 733.613 and Florida Probate Rule 5.370 require a decedent’s will to include a power of sale clause for the property to be sold.
-The personal representative needs to get an order from the Florida probate court if this clause is not in the estate planning documents.
-The personal representative must request the court issue an order allowing them to sell the home.
+Under Florida Probate Code 733.613 and Rule 5.370, a decedent’s will must include a power of sale clause for the home to be sold.
+If not, the personal representative must obtain a court order.

 Personal representatives cannot sidestep petitioning the court.
 A title that does not have a power of sale clause, will not be clear for the sale without a court order.